Policy on Conflict of Interest in Externally Funded Research

 - The Executive Vice President for Academic Affairs shall be the President’s designee for ensuring compliance with this policy.

-- The Director of Grants Development shall provide a copy of this policy statement to Investigators at the time of application for a project to be sponsored through a grant or contract.
+- The Grants Development Office staff will direct Investigators to this policy statement at the time of application for a project to be sponsored through a grant or contract.
 Instructional deans and advancement officers will provide a copy of this policy statement to faculty who are requesting or have received a restricted gift for research.

 - Department chairs and Deans/Directors of administrative units shall disqualify themselves from approving a research proposal for a project to be funded in whole or in part by an entity in which they have a financial interest.

 - Investigators must provide to the Grants Development Office all required financial disclosures at the time a proposal is submitted to any potential funding agency/sponsor, or to the University Advancement Division when a gift is requested or anticipated.
-Investigators must update those financial disclosures during the pendency of the award, on an annual basis, or as new reportable significant financial interests are acquired during the course of the project.
+Investigators must update those financial disclosures during the pendency of the award, on an annual basis (on the anniversary of the approved start date of the project), or as new reportable significant financial interests are acquired during the course of the project.
 The Investigator must complete the “Investigator’s Statement of Economic Interest” and other required disclosure statements (1) whenever he/she makes application for a new or renewal contract or grant, or (2) whenever a gift is specified by a donor for a specific Investigator or for a specific project for which the Investigator is responsible.
 The disclosure must be made before the proposed gift is accepted or application for funding is made for a new or renewed project or grant.
 The activity may not proceed without completion of the financial disclosure statement.
 An “Investigator’s Statement of Economic Interests” form must be filed again within 90 days after the gift funds are exhausted, or the project is completed.

 - The “Investigator’s Statement of Economic Interests” (700U) is to be